tomisenbarger/cv/cv.md

 10,036,013 Next-generation sequencing libraries
 9,944,652 Deuterated amlexanox
 9,353,178 Stem cell factor inhibitor
 9,931,412 Targeted theranostics

 D960385 Lateral Flow Assay Reader Apparatus

 ###Presentations

-Agricultural Genome to Phenome Initiative Field Day, October 2022, Virtual "IP in Livestock and Plant Genetics & Breeding – Practical Patent Law for Scientists"
+Agricultural Genome to Phenome Initiative Field Day, October 2022, Live online (recording available)
+"IP in Livestock and Plant Genetics & Breeding – Practical Patent Law for Scientists"

-Psychedelic Law Summit, September 2022, Virtual "Psychedelic Intellectual Property: Promoting innovation and ethically protecting IP in the psychedelics space"
+Psychedelic Law Summit, September 2022, Live online (recording available)
+"Psychedelic Intellectual Property: Promoting Innovation and Ethically Protecting IP in the Psychedelics Space"

-Applied and Environmental Microbiology Gordon Conference, July 2005, New London, CT
+Applied and Environmental Microbiology Gordon Conference, July 2005, New London, Connecticut
 “Accessing the Functional Diversity of Uncultured Soil Microorganisms by Metagenomics”

 Japanese New Energy and Industrial Technology Development Organization (NEDO) Symposium on “The Collection of Genetic Resources of As Yet Uncultured Microorganisms”, November 2004, Tokyo, Japan
 “Unculturable Bacteria in Microbial Communities from Soil and Insect Guts”

-Department of Biomolecular Chemistry Seminar Series, April 2000, Madison, WI
+Department of Biomolecular Chemistry Seminar Series, April 2000, Madison, Wisconsin
 “Bacteriorhodopsin As a Model for Quantifying the Interactions that Stabilize Membrane Protein Complexes”

-Department of Biomolecular Chemistry Seminar Series, October 1998, Madison, WI
+Department of Biomolecular Chemistry Seminar Series, October 1998, Madison, Wisconsin
 “Transmembrane Helix-Helix Interactions and Their Role in Bacteriorhodopsin Lattice Assembly”

-FASEB Summer Research Conference: Molecular Biophysics of Cellular Membranes, July 2000, Saxton’s River, VT
+FASEB Summer Research Conference: Molecular Biophysics of Cellular Membranes, July 2000, Saxton’s River, Vermont
 “Bacteriorhodopsin as a Model for Quantifying the Interactions that Stabilize Membrane Protein Complexes” (Poster presentation)

 Third European Symposium of the Protein Society, September 1999, Garmisch-Partenkirchen, Germany
 “Helix-Helix Interactions in Assembly of the Bacteriorhodopsin Lattice” (Poster presentation)

-Howard Hughes Medical Institute International Symposium: New Approaches to Membrane Protein Structure and Function, August 1998, Madison, WI
+Howard Hughes Medical Institute International Symposium: New Approaches to Membrane Protein Structure and Function, August 1998, Madison, Wisconsin
 “Specific Packing Interactions Between Bacteriorhodopsin Monomers are Required for Purple Membrane Assembly” (Poster presentation)